-In 2023, SEABA is allocated the use of one helicopter for the period from February 15 - April 15, and a second helicopter from March 1 - May 3.
+In 2023, AMGCSI is allocated one helicopter for March 11 - April 21.
 2024 helicopter usage is to be determined.

 This permit is subject to HBC Title 5, including but not limited to the following permit conditions and regulations:

 - 1. PERIODS OF OPERATION.
 The commercial ski tours shall be conducted only from February 1 through May 3 unless a different period is noted on the "Haines Borough Approved Commercial Ski Tour Areas" map and only between the hours of 8:00 a.m. and 6:00 p.m., unless the borough has authorized additional hours. - 2.
 PERMITS.
 A permit does not create an exclusive right of use of an area by the permit holder.
 However, the borough may specify areas of the map in which a permit holder may operate.